 The Electoral Commission provides Guidance to Candidates and you can download a copy from the Commission's website at www.electoralcommission.org.uk.
-This guidance covers everything the Candidate and/or Election Agent needs to know about the law, procedures and processes which apply to the Borough Council Elections and it should be carefully read prior to the Notice of Election being published on Monday 29th March 2021.
+This guidance covers everything the Candidate and/or Election Agent needs to know about the law, procedures and processes which apply to the Elections and it should be read carefully.